Better together

 Sign in once.
 Work anywhere in the family.

 Your account is a platform identity, not an app login.
-It carries your workspace, your role, and your permissions into Studio, CallBoard, and Post-Production alike — one set of credentials, one place to manage your team, one door to lock when someone leaves.
+It carries your workspace, your role, and your permissions into Studio, CallBoard, Darkroom, Cutroom, and Post-Production alike — one set of credentials, one place to manage your team, one door to lock when someone leaves.

 That's more than convenience.
 Because access is minted centrally and enforced at the database-rules layer in every app, "remove this person" means removed — everywhere, at once, verifiably.